Goncalo287/savi_t1/README.md

 ## Introduction

-A python program using OpenCV to detect and track speficic people in the camera.
+A python program using OpenCV to detect and track specific people in the camera.
 Includes a gallery of saved templates and other features that improve usability.